srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     The simulated device will be configured to use this X.509 device certificate to authenticate with the Device Provisioning Service.

+#### Task 2: Configure a simulated device

+In this task, you will complete the following:

+* Get the ID Scope from DPS that will be placed in code
+* Copy the downloaded device certificate into the root folder of the application
+* Configure the application in Visual Studio Code

 1. Within the Azure portal, navigate to the **Device Provisioning Service** blade, and the **Overview** pane.

 1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for reference later.